National Air and Space Intelligence Center: Foreign Technology Division

 National Air and Space Intelligence Center, new Foreign Materiels Exploitation (FME) center at Wright-Paterson Air Force Base.

 In 1961 ATIC became the Foreign Technology Division (FTD) which was reassigned to Air Force Systems Command (AFSC).
 FTD intelligence estimates were subsequently provided to the National Security Council.
-At Tonopah Test Range Airport, FTD conducted test and evaluation of captured Soviet fighter aircraft (AFSC The pilots were recruited from the Air Force Test Center at Edwards AFB.
+At Tonopah Test Range Airport, FTD conducted test and evaluation of captured Soviet fighter aircraft.
+The pilots were recruited from the Air Force Test Center at Edwards AFB.
 The aircraft of the 1966 Iraqi Air Force MiG-21 defection was loaned by Israel to the U.S. Air Force and transferred to Nevada for study.
 In 1968, the US Air Force and Navy HAVE DOUGHNUT project flew the aircraft at Area 51 for simulated air combat training (renamed HAVE DRILL and transferred to the Tonopah TTR c.
 1968).
 U.S. casualties flying foreign aircraft included those in the 1979 Tonopah MiG-17 crash during training versus a Northrop F-5 and the 1984 Little Skull Mountain MiG-23 crash which killed a USAF general.

 FTD detachments were located in Virginia, California (Det 2), Germany (Det 3), Japan (Det 4), and Det 5—first in Massachusetts and later Colorado (Buckley ANGB).
 By 1968 FTD had an "Aerial Phenomenon Office" and in 1983, FTD/OLAI at the Cheyenne Mountain Complex published the Analysis of Cosmos 1220 and Cosmos 1306 Fragments.

 In 1971 the FTD obtained, translated, and published a copy of the paper Method of Edge Waves in the Physical Theory of Diffraction, originally a Russian-language work by Pyotr Ufimtsev of the Central Research Radio Engineering Institute [ЦНИРТИ] of the Defense Ministry of the Soviet Union, which became the basis for stealth aircraft technology.

 National Air Intelligence Center

 In October 1993 at the end of the Cold War, FTD became the National Air Intelligence Center as "a component of the Air Intelligence Agency", and by 2005 had a Signals Exploitation Division SAM.gov | Home after being renamed the National Air and Space Intelligence Center on 15 February 2003.

 NASIC's Defense Intelligence Space Threat Committee coordinates "a wide variety of complex space/counterspace analytical activities."
 The Center includes a library with interlibrary loan to Air University, etc.

+NASIC opened Intelligence Production Complex III (IPC III) at Wright-Patterson AFB in May 2024.
+Construction began in 2020, and the Air Force says the facility was completed on time and on budget.